victoriahfan/rf-stimulus-hub/README.md

 * **Image Processing Toolbox** (for loading/manipulating movie frames).
 * **App Designer** (for the `.mlapp` GUI file).

-## Recommended

-Dual-monitor setup (one for stimulus, one for control).
+**Recommended:** Dual-monitor setup (one for stimulus, one for control).
 If using a single monitor, check that screenNumber is set to 0 on macOS or 1 on Windows.

 ---